Back to guides

 A drinking game feels less random when it pays attention to pacing, variety, recent cards, and what the group actually plays.
-The best flow mixes familiar rules with signals from the room.
+The best flow mixes familiar rules with choices from the room.

 Why do random card games get stale?